The UR Prefix Across the Ancient Near East: Ur, Uruk, Urartu, Aram, Armenia, and the Nodite Name-Memory

 The UR Prefix Pattern

-A striking pattern of UR-prefixed and AR-related place names runs across the ancient Near East.
+A pattern of UR-prefixed and AR-related place names runs across the ancient Near East.
 Ur of the Chaldees, the Sumerian city from which Abraham's family emigrated.
-Uruk, one of the principal Sumerian urban centers and home of Gilgamesh.
-Eridu, the first city in Sumerian tradition, home of Enki/Ea.
-Urartu, the ninth-seventh century BCE kingdom centered on Lake Van in eastern Anatolia.
-Armenia, derived from Armenu/Aram.
-Iran (Aryana) and Iraq (Arab Iraq, derived from Uruk).
+Uruk, one of the great Sumerian centers and home of Gilgamesh.
+Eridu, the first city in Sumerian tradition, home of Enki and Ea.
+Urartu, the kingdom centered on Lake Van in eastern Anatolia from the ninth through seventh centuries BCE.
+Armenia, derived from Armenu and Aram.
+Iran, from Aryana.
+Iraq, from Uruk.
 Ararat, the mountain range where the Hebrew Noah's ark came to rest.
 Aram, the biblical ancestor of the Aramaic-speaking peoples.
-Arameans, Aramaic, Aramean-related personal names throughout the ancient Near East.
+And the long Aramean line of personal and place names threaded through the wider region.

-The geographic distribution of UR/AR place names maps specifically onto the post-rebellion Nodite cultural-geographic zone that the Urantia Book documents.
+The geographic distribution of these UR and AR names tracks closely with the post-rebellion Nodite cultural zone that the Urantia Book documents.

 What the Urantia Book Says

-The Urantia Book documents the specifically-Nodite cultural presence across the region.
-After the submergence of Dalamatia, the Nodites moved to Dilmun in the Persian Gulf region:
+The Urantia Book records the Nodite presence across this region from the earliest period.
+After the submergence of Dalamatia, the Nodites moved to a new cultural headquarters in the Persian Gulf region.

 "After the submergence of Dalamatia the Nodites moved north and east, presently founding the new city of Dilmun as their racial and cultural headquarters."
 (77:3.1)

-The specifically-northern Nodite settlement in the Armenian-Van region is specifically documented:
+The northern Nodite settlement in the Lake Van region is documented directly.

-The specific Mesopotamian cultural continuity across the post-rebellion period is documented across UB 77:4 (Nodite centers of civilization) and UB 78:8 (the later Sumerians).
-The specifically-Sumerian name preservation is noted:
+The cultural continuity across the post-rebellion period is laid out across UB 77:4 (Nodite centers of civilization) and UB 78:8 (the later Sumerians).
+The Sumerians themselves preserved the older naming, sometimes confusing distinct sites because the names had carried forward across so many generations.

 "The Egyptians called this city of ancient glory Dilmat, while the later Adamized Sumerians confused both the first and second Nodite cities with Dalamatia and called all three Dilmun.
 And already have archaeologists found these ancient Sumerian clay tablets which tell of this earthly paradise 'where the Gods first blessed mankind with the example of civilized and cultured life.'"
 (77:4.8)